ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-test-ballerina-code.md

     test:assertTrue(true, msg = "Failed");
 }

-// The `AfterSuite` function is executed after all the test functions in this package.
+// The `AfterSuite` function is executed after all the test functions in this module.
 @test:AfterSuite
 function afterFunc() {
     io:println("I'm the after suite function!");